 Address: Downtown Oglesby

-What are some of your favorite fall festivals?
+What are some of your favorite fall festivals in Illinois?

-As you can see, there are DOZENS of fall activities and fall festivals to attend in Illinois, whether you’re a local who is looking to make some weekend plans this fall, or a visitor wanting to experience an Illinois autumn.
+As you can see, there are DOZENS of fall activities and fall festivals in Illinois to attend, whether you’re a local who is looking to make some weekend plans this fall, or a visitor wanting to experience an Illinois autumn.

 I couldn’t possibly fit ALL of the fall activities and harvest festivals in one post, but this is a good starting point if you’re starting to plan out your fall events calendar.